Bristol: Media

 Bristol is home to the regional headquarters of BBC West and the BBC Natural History Unit based at Broadcasting House, which produces television, radio and online content with a natural history or wildlife theme.
-These include nature documentaries, including The Blue Planet and Planet Earth.
-The city has a long association with David Attenborough's authored documentaries, including Life on Earth.
-It was made public in 2021 that the BBC was moving the production of many of its programmes from Broadcasting House to Bridgewater House in Finzels Reach in Bristol City Centre.
+The city has a long association with David Attenborough's authored documentaries, including Life on Earth, The Blue Planet and Planet Earth.

+The BBC announced in 2021 that it was moving the production of many of its programmes from Broadcasting House to Finzels Reach in the centre of Bristol.

-Bristol has two daily newspapers, the Western Daily Press and the Bristol Post, (both owned by Reach plc); and a Bristol edition of the free Metro newspaper (owned by DMGT).
+Bristol has two daily newspapers, the Western Daily Press and the Bristol Post (both owned by Reach plc); and a Bristol edition of the free Metro newspaper (owned by DMGT).
 The Bristol Cable specialises in investigative journalism with a quarterly print edition and website.